AthanasiosKwn/Handwritten_digits_recognition/README.md

 image classification networks.
 The significance of the evaluation phase during model training and the necessity of having a sufficient number of images are discussed.
 The superiority of Convolutional Neural Networks (CNNs) in image processing is validated through evidence.

-This repository contains a '.py' code file and a '.pdf' file of the detailed project report.
+This repository contains two '.py' files (one for each type network) and a '.pdf' file of the detailed project report.

+Language used : Python
+Modules used : PyTorch , sklearn, Matplotlib